UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 ---
-title: How to configure VM updates and management on Azure Stack Hub | UKCloud Ltd
+title: How to configure VM update management on Azure Stack Hub
-description: Describes how to use Azure Monitor to configure VM updates and management on Azure Stack Hub
+description: Describes how to use Azure Monitor to configure VM update management on Azure Stack Hub
 services: azure-stack
 author: Daniel Brennand
-reviewer:
+reviewer: Chris Black
-lastreviewed: 26/03/2020 17:09:00
+lastreviewed: 30/03/2020 12:55:00

 toc_rootlink: Users
 toc_sub1: How To
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Configure VM updates and management
+toc_title: Configure VM update management
 toc_fullpath: Users/How To/azs-how-config-vm-update-management.md
 toc_mdlink: azs-how-config-vm-update-management.md
 ---

-# How to configure VM updates and management on Azure Stack Hub | UKCloud Ltd
+# How to configure VM update management on Azure Stack Hub

 ## Overview

+> [!TIP]
+> Azure Stack Hub has built-in Azure Monitor capabilities.
+> You can find out more about them in the following article [Use Azure Monitor on Azure Stack Hub](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-metrics-azure-data).

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
 With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.